 In addition, it is never wise to place dry ice in a sealed or closed container.
 As it melts into a gas it expands and can cause an explosion.

-To protect yourself and others near high levels of CO2 in theatrical or special effect experimentation, GasLab offers a Personal 5% CO2 Safety Monitor.The SAN-10 can be used in enclosed areas where CO2 buildup may cause personal injury.
-For larger theatrical environments or venues, GasLab also offers the CO2 Storage Safety Alarm that protect customers and employees around bulk CO2 tanks.
+To protect yourself and others near high levels of CO2 in theatrical or special effect experimentation, consider a handheld or desktop CO2 monitor that can quickly warn you if CO2 reaches dangerous levels in enclosed areas where CO2 buildup may cause personal injury.

 More Halloween Fun